-NB: Communicate with your neighbours on the time, location and duration of the fireworks prior to your event
+NB: Communicate with your neighbours on the time, location and duration of the fireworks prior to your event.
+Fireworks are not permitted on Council owned or managed land unless they are part of an approved event.

 ON WATER ACTIVITY

 Aquatic Licence